cisagov/LME/README.md

 [ansible playbook](ansible-playbook) ./ansible/post_install_local.yml
 ```

-**IMPORTANT**: the post install script will setup the password for a `readonly_user` to use with analysts that want to query/hunt in elasticsearch, but don't need access to administrator functionality.
+**IMPORTANT**: The post-install script will setup the password for a `readonly_user` to use with analysts that want to query/hunt in Elasticsearch, but don't need access to administrator functionality.
-The end of the script will output the password of hte read only user... be sure to save that somewhere.
+The end of the script will output the password of the read only user... be sure to save that somewhere.

-Heres an example where the password is `oz9vLny0fB3HA8S2hH!FLZ06TvpaCq`.
+Here's an example where the password is `oz9vLny0fB3HA8S2hH!FLZ06TvpaCq`.
 Every time this script is run that password for the readonly user will be changed, so be careful to make sure you only run this when you need to, ideally one time.
 ```bash
 TASK [DISPLAY NEW READONLY USER PASSWORD] ***************************************************************************************************************************************
 ok: [localhost] => {